 - A Demand Response Program allows the university to reduce power consumption during times of peak use thereby resulting in money savings from electricity utility.

-- Geothermal heating and cooling at the Institute of Environmental Sustainability.
+- Geothermal heating and cooling at the School of Environmental Sustainability.

 - Solar powered flashing "STOP" signs on campus.